 In general, we found a reasonable agreement between CARDAMOM and assimilated and independent data at pan-Arctic scale.
-CARDAMOM retrievals of assimilated data are in good agreement with the SOC (Figure 2).
-The simulation of TT{dom} is weakly constrained (Table 1) - our analysis adjusts TT to match mapped stocks, hence the strong match of modelled to mapped SOC.
-So, independent data on TT{dom} data (e.g. 14C) is required across the pan-Arctic region to provide stronger constraint on process parameters and reduce the very broad confidence intervals of CARDAMOM analyses.
-The low bias in mean estimates of LAI and biomass (Figure 2) likely relates to the strong prior on photosynthesis estimates from the ACM model, which lacks a temperature acclimation for high latitudes in this implementation.
+CARDAMOM retrievals of assimilated data are in good agreement with the SOC (Fig. 2).
+The simulation of TTdom is weakly constrained (Table 1) - our analysis adjusts TT to match mapped stocks, hence the strong match of modelled to mapped SOC.
+So, independent data on TTdom data (e.g. C) are required across the pan-Arctic region to provide a stronger constraint on process parameters and reduce the very broad confidence intervals of CARDAMOM analyses.
+The low bias in mean estimates of LAI and biomass (Fig. 2) likely relates to the strong prior on photosynthesis estimates from the ACM model, which lacks a temperature acclimation for high latitudes in this implementation.
 However, the uncertainty in the biomass and LAI analyses spans the magnitude of the bias.
 So, CARDAMOM generates some parameters sets that are consistent with observations.
-CARDAMOM produces analyses that reproduce the pattern of LAI, GPP, biomass and SOC (Figure 2 and 3) - this demonstrates that the DALEC model structure can be calibrated to simulate the links between these variables as a function of mass balance constraints, and realistic process interactions and climate sensitivities.
+CAR-DAMOM produces analyses that reproduce the pattern of LAI, GPP, biomass, and SOC (Figs. 2 and 3) - this demonstrates that the DALEC model structure can be calibrated to simulate the links between these variables as a function of mass balance constraints and realistic process interactions and climate sensitivities.

-There are clear biases in CARDAMOM analyses compared to independent global upscaled GPP (Jung et al., 2017) and R_h products (Hashimoto et al., 2015) (Figure 3).
-However, CARDAMOM resolves the spatial pattern in GPP effectively, while the spatial mismatch in R_h estimates is marked (Figure 3), echoing the large uncertainty found in NEE (Figure 1, Table 1).
-One difference with Hashimoto et al. (2015)'s Rh model is the lack of moisture limitation on respiration in CARDAMOM.
-Conversely, GPP is relatively well-constrained in space through the assimilation of LAI and a prior for productivity (Bloom et al., 2016), although an important mismatch has been found: CARDAMOM GPP is 50% lower than FLUXCOM, but 30% higher than FLUXNET2015 EC data.
+There are clear biases in CARDAMOM analyses compared to independent global upscaled GPP (Jung et al., 2017) and $R_h$ products (Hashimoto et al., 2015) (Fig. 3).
+However, CARDAMOM resolves the spatial pattern in GPP effectively, while the spatial mismatch in $R_h$ estimates is marked (Fig. 3), echoing the large uncertainty found in NEE (Fig. 1, Table 1).
+One difference with Hashimoto et al.'s (2015) $R_h$ model is the lack of moisture limitation on respiration in CAR-DAMOM.
+Conversely, GPP is relatively well-constrained in space through the assimilation of LAI and a prior for productivity (Bloom et al., 2016), although an important mismatch has been found: CARDAMOM GPP is 50 % lower than FLUXCOM but 30 % higher than FLUXNET2015 EC data.

 The agreement between CARDAMOM analyses and EC data is high given the scale difference.
-A direct point-togrid cell comparison with local observations derived from the FLUXNET2015 dataset (Figure 4, Table S6) is challenging and always difficult.
-CARDAMOM outputs covers 1° x 1° grid cells, whereas local eddy covariance flux measurements are in the order of 1-10 ha.
+A direct point-togrid cell comparison with local observations derived from the FLUXNET2015 dataset (Fig. 4, Table S6) is challenging and always difficult.
+CARDAMOM outputs covers $1^{\circ} \times 1^{\circ}$ grid cells, whereas local eddy covariance flux measurements are of the order of 1-10 ha.
 Thus, for observational sites located in areas with complex terrain, such as Kobbefjord in coastal Greenland, the agreement can be expected to be low.
-For inland forest sites, such as Poker Flat in Alaska, there may be less differences in 415 vegetation characteristics and local climatology between the local scale measurement footprint and the corresponding CARDAMOM grid cell.
+For inland forest sites, such as Poker Flat in Alaska, there may be less differences in vegetation characteristics and local climatology between the local-scale measurement footprint and the corresponding CARDAMOM grid cell.
 This scaling issue is likely to have a larger impact on flux magnitudes compared with seasonal dynamics.
-In general, CARDAMOM captured the seasonal dynamics in NEE, GPP and Reco well (Figure 4, Table S6), although the monthly model time-step does reduce skill in shoulder seasons.
-There was a consistent timing-mismatch in early season flux increase, where CARDAMOM predicts earlier growing season onset compared with observations.
+In general, CARDAMOM captured the seasonal dynamics in NEE, GPP, and $R{eco}$ well (Fig. 4, Table S6), although the monthly model time step does reduce skill in shoulder seasons.
+There was a consistent timing mismatch in early season flux increase, where CARDAMOM predicts earlier growing season onset compared with observations.
 This is likely due to the impact of snow cover, which is not explicitly included in the CARDAMOM framework.